griffithlab/pmbio.org/_posts/0010-06-01-ChIP-seq_analysis.md

 Woah, that's a lot of options.
 MACS is highly configurable, and different types of ChIP-seq experiments might require different tweaks.
 Luckily for you, it has sensible defaults that will work well for the data type that you're exploring today.

 One step that's frequently done in ChIP-seq is the removal of duplicate reads.
-In the above MACS options, there are some for handling dups appropriately, but we need to know what we're dealing with first.
+In the MACS options below, there are some for handling dups appropriately, but we need to know what we're dealing with first.
+Thanks to the [Explain Sam Flags site](https://broadinstitute.github.io/picard/explain-flags.html), we know that duplicate reads have a flag of 1024 set.
 Let's check this bam file for duplicate reads:

 ``` bash
 samtools view -f 1024 alz_H3K4me3_rep1.bam | wc -l